-Where practicable, the entity should consider providing a live webcast of the presentation so that security holders can view and hear the presentation online.
-If that is not practicable, it should consider making available on its website a recording or transcript of the presentation as soon as it reasonably can.
+Where practicable, the entity should consider providing security holders the opportunity to participate in the presentation, for example, by providing them with dial-in details or providing a link to a live webcast.
+If that is not practicable, the entity should consider making available on its website a recording or transcript of the presentation as soon as it reasonably can.